couchbase/xdcrDiffer/README.md

 ### Compiling

-It can be compiled using the accompanied make file.
+It can be compiled using the accompanying make file.

 ```
 ~/xdcrDiffer$ make